PhotonVision/photonvision-docs/source/docs/programming/photonlib/simulation-deprecated.rst

 Raw-Data Approach
 -----------------

-Advanced users may wish to directly provide target information based on an existing detailed simulation.
+Users may wish to directly provide target information based on an existing detailed simulation.

 A ``SimPhotonCamera`` can be created for this purpose.
 It provides an interface where the user can supply target data via a list of ``PhotonTrackedTarget`` objects.